Jeff Chandler: Death

 At the time of his death, Chandler was involved with British actress Barbara Shelley.
 Tony Curtis and Gerald Mohr were among the pallbearers at Chandler's funeral, attended by more than 1,500 people.
 He was buried at Hillside Memorial Park Cemetery in Culver City.

-An investigation ensued into Chandler's death.
-It was deemed malpractice, and resulted in his children suing the hospital for $1.5 million.
+An investigation into Chandler's death determined it resulted from medical malpractice, and his children sued the hospital and the doctors involved for $1.5 million.
+The lawsuit was settled for $233,258.
+A joint statement was released in which all parties agreed that no fault was admitted by the hospital or doctors.

-Chandler's own estate was worth $600,000, which he left to his daughters.
+Chandler's estate was worth $600,000, which he left to his daughters.
 His ex-wife sued his estate for $80,000 for money owed under their divorce settlement.

 For his contribution to the motion picture industry, Chandler has a star on the Hollywood Walk of Fame, at 1770 Vine Street.

 Critical appraisal

 Film historian David Shipman wrote this analysis of Chandler's image: